 Hiking Distance: Four Miles.
 1,000' elevation ascent.

 Travel home or continue on another adventure such as sea kayaking in the Loreto Bay National Marine Park or one of our single day Trip Extension options.

 Note: The above itinerary is one of several possible.
 If you have a small group of six or more people who would like to explore other areas with other cave paintings we are happy to organize a custom expedition for you.

 Dates & Rates

 *This trip requires a minimum of 4+ guests to run at the above prices.
 We can confirm departure for a smaller group with an additional supplement fee per person.

-Single Supplement: If you are a solo traveler and wish to have your own hotel room in Loreto (or if we are unable to pair you up with another solo traveler), an additional single supplement of $120 USD is required.
+Single Supplement: If you are a solo traveler and wish to have your own hotel room in La Huerta, there is a small fee.